plumber-craic/FreshRSS-Translate/README.md

 `Translate` is a plugin for [FreshRSS](https://github.com/FreshRSS/FreshRSS) that translates feed titles and content to your chosen target language.
 Users can select from DeeplX, Google Translate, or LibreTranslate services.

-This is a fork of [jacob2826's TranslateTitlesCN](https://github.com/jacob2826/FreshRSS-TranslateTitlesCN), enhanced with the following features:
+This is a fork of [jacob2826's TranslateTitlesCN](https://github.com/jacob2826/FreshRSS-TranslateTitlesCN), that translates to your language of choice.
 - **Target language selection** - Translate to any language, not just Chinese
 - **Content translation** - Translate article content in addition to titles
-- **LibreTranslate support** - Added support for the open-source LibreTranslate service
-- **Auto-refresh fix** - Fixed translation issues during automatic feed refresh

 ## Screenshots